oengmengthong/animation-effect-no-library/showcases/09-text-reveal-on-scroll/README.md

 # 09 — Text Reveal on Scroll

-Text blocks reveal with a sliding clip-path as they enter the viewport using Intersection Observer.
+Text blocks slide in with a `clip-path` mask and subtle fade/translate animation as they enter the viewport using Intersection Observer.

 ## Accessibility
 - Elements reveal instantly when `prefers-reduced-motion` is detected.